mlinwood221/laravel-shopify-api/readme.md

 ```
 $sh = App::make('ShopifyAPI', ['API_KEY' => '', 'API_SECRET' => '', 'SHOP_DOMAIN' => '', 'ACCESS_TOKEN' => '']);
 ```
--->

-## Quick Install

-First make sure you run `php artisan migrate` from the server via SSH

-Use the existing helper install functionality to install the application quickly and easily.
-If you need more specific control over the install process refer to the Manual Install section.

-To install application on a store access /install and simply enter in the myshopify url.

-NOTE: Make sure /success is in the Whitelisted redirection URL(s) in Shopify App Settings.

-That's it!
-You're ready to make some API calls.

 ## Finding the Install URL
 After setting up with at least `SHOP_DOMAIN` & `API_KEY`, call `installURL()` with an array of permissions ([the app's Scope](docs.shopify.com/api/authentication/oauth#scopes)):